 Losing your job can be painful.
 You’re losing a source of income, a lifestyle, a routine, and many colleagues.

-It can be even more difficult to lose your job during an organizational restructuring, as the layoff typically has nothing to do with the employee’s skill or attitude – their role simply isn’t needed anymore.
+It can be even more difficult to lose your job during organizational restructuring, as the layoff typically has nothing to do with the employee’s skill or attitude – their role simply isn’t needed anymore.

 Ease this transition and mitigate possible trauma by providing outplacement services to displaced individuals.
 This can include providing career assessments, writing them a recommendation on LinkedIn, offering networking help, and helping them prepare for future interviews.